cmdnguyen/ECommerce-Database/README.md

 ## Description

 This is a database for an e-commerce site using Express and Sequelize.
+This is used to keep track of inventory

 ## Table of Contents